Vermont Climate Council to host series of in-person meetings this month

 Climate activists in Vermont will meet next week to talk about reducing the state’s greenhouse gas emissions.

-The council is in the early stages of drafting a plan that will be presented to the legislature in December.
+The council is in the early stages of drafting a plan that will be presented to the Vermont Legislature in December.